RISE: Research Intensive Summer Experience 2023

 More About RISE

 RISE (Research Intensive Summer Experience) at Rutgers seeks to pave the pathway to graduate study and research careers.
-We particularly encourage participation by underrepresented minority, disadvantaged, and first-generation college students as well as students from Predominantly Undergraduate Institutions.
+We particularly encourage participation by underrepresented minority, disadvantaged, and first-generation college students, individuals with disabilities and who have faced life challenges, as well as students from Predominantly Undergraduate Institutions.

-2022 marks our 22nd anniversary!
-We are excited to resume a 10-week residential program after a two-year pandemic pivot to virtual and hybrid delivery.
-RISE and its partner programs are hosting 64 Scholars, selected from over 1000 applicants.
-The Scholars represent 49 sending schools from 21 U.S. states and territories.
-They are spending the summer actively engaged in research and scholarship under the guidance of matched Rutgers faculty mentors and graduate student near-peers.
+2023 marks our 23rd anniversary!
+RISE and its partner programs are hosting 58 Scholars, selected from over 1000 applicants.
+The Scholars represent 46 sending schools from 23 U.S. states and territories.
+They have spent 10 weeks actively engaged in research and scholarship under the guidance of matched Rutgers faculty mentors and graduate student or postdoctoral near-peers.
 A rigorous suite of professional development activities complements the research, including scholarly writing and speaking, preparation for graduate school, responsible conduct of research and ethics, field trips, and GRE preparation.
-Lunch and Learn seminars spotlight a broad scope of research at Rutgers.
+Lunch and Learn seminars spotlight a broad scope of research at Rutgerss.

 To learn more, visit https://rise.rutgers.edu